The Bankrate promise

 While you may be able to get a business loan with bad credit, it’s easier if you have a credit score in the good or excellent range.
 Different credit bureaus score your credit in their own way, but as a general rule, a personal credit score of at least 670 on the FICO scale is considered good.

 Business credit score models vary, but some like your Paydex score have a range from 1 to 100.
 A Paydex score of 80 to 100 suggests that you’re a strong candidate for a business loan.
 If you’re not sure what your current credit rating looks like, look at your business credit reports.

 2. Determine the type of semi-truck financing

 There are a few different types of business loans that can be used to finance a semi truck.
-Here are three of the most common types.
+Here are three of the most common.

 Equipment loans are term loans that must be used for specific business equipment, such as semi trucks.
 This type of business loan is often more accessible than traditional bank loans.
 Credit scores, minimum annual revenue and time in business can all be more relaxed.

 Line of credit

 You may also be able to use a business line of credit to purchase your semi truck, or at least the down payment.
 A line of credit is revolving like a business credit card, which means that you can reuse the credit line as needed as long as you have the line open.
 You also don’t have to use all of your available credit on your truck, you can use the remainder for other costs like truck repairs down the line as needed.

 3. Find a semi-truck lender

 Banks and credit unions

 Some big banks like Wells Fargo and U.S. Bank offer commercial vehicle lending along with small business loans.
 Big banks may have strict requirements compared to alternative lenders but often come with lower interest rates.
 You could be a good candidate if you have solid credit, an established business.
 You may also have a leg up on approvals if you hold other accounts with the bank.